Home English | Deutsch | Español

 Double Your Machine Output

-During the concept phase of a new project, the option of selecting a stack mold is often overlooked because many mold designers are unfamiliar with the technology.
-Compared to a regular, single-face injection mold, stack molds can virtually double the output of an injection molding machine by distributing the plastic melt into two or more separate mold parting surfaces.
+Compared to conventional single-face molds, stack molds can virtually double the output of an injection molding machine by distributing the plastic melt into two or more separate mold parting surfaces.

 What is a Stack Mold?